Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

-In the following, we describe the operational principles of all the optical elements required for the FBQC architecture of Fig.~\ref{fig:overview}b.
+Now, we describe the operational principles of all the optical elements required for the FBQC architecture of Fig.~\ref{fig:overview}b.
 At the core of all components is a variable beamsplitter (VBS), the reflectivity of which is actively controlled.
 A VBS is realised using two passive 50:50 beamsplitters and one active phase shifter which imprints a relative phase of $\theta$ between two optical paths (Fig.~\ref{fig:component}a).
 Essentially, it is a Mach–Zehnder interferometer with unitary transformation for two input paths:

 which, up to a global phase, represents a beamsplitter with varying reflectivity $\sin^2(\theta/2)$.
 The unitary gate performs a single-qubit rotation on the time-bin encoded photons, depending on the fusion measurement basis.
-Since the entangled photons emitted from an EPS unit is represented in the $Z$-basis ($\ket{e}$ and $\ket{l}$), the default unitary gate is a Hadamard gate to rotate them onto the $X$-basis, as required in $\{ZZ,XX\}$ physical fusions (Sec.~\ref{subsec:physical_fusion}).
+Since the entangled photons emitted from an EPS unit are represented in the $Z$-basis ($\ket{e}$ and $\ket{l}$), the default unitary gate is a Hadamard gate to rotate them onto the $X$-basis, as required in $\{ZZ,XX\}$ physical fusions.
 For single-qubit measurements in biased fusion, however, the unitary gate needs to be reconfigured to perform an identity operation.
 In the time-bin picture, the unitary gate is realised by connecting one output path with one input of a VBS (Fig.~\ref{fig:component}a), introducing a time delay $\tau_{\text{int}}$.
 In essence, it consists of two adaptive phase shifters and two beamsplitters, acting as a time-bin interferometer.
 A phase shifter in the VBS controls the polar angle $\theta$ on a Bloch sphere, while the other phase shifter in the delay path sets the azimuthal angle $\phi$.

 Figure~\ref{fig:component}b illustrates the time evolution of a time-bin encoded photon passing through a unitary gate that implements either a Hadamard (for $X/Y$-basis measurements) or identity ($Z$-basis) operation.
 For $X$-basis projection, the early time-bin is first swapped into a delay path by setting $\theta=0$.
 Prior to the interference of two time bins at the VBS, we set the phase to $\theta=-\pi/2$ such that the $\ket{+} = (\ket{e} + \ket{l})/\sqrt{2}$ component exits through the alternate output port of the VBS, while the $\ket{-} = (\ket{e} - \ket{l})/\sqrt{2}$ component enters the delay loop and acquires a phase shift with $\phi=\pi$.
 Resetting $\theta = 0$ then releases the $\ket{-}$ component.
 Modulating $\phi=\pi/2$ while the early time-bin resides in the delay loop induces a relative phase shift between the early and late bins, rotating to $Y$-basis.
 For the identity operation, $\theta = -\pi$ is maintained throughout, causing both time bins to be reflected at the VBS and bypass the delay loop.
 In Fig.~\ref{fig:overview}b, while the unitary gates serve only to control the fusion failure basis before the fusion gates, positioning them upstream instead of downstream of the photon switch is more resource-efficient, as this eliminates the need for a unitary gate per path after the switch.
 Furthermore, given that the time-bin interferometer within the unitary gate must be actively stabilised, and the delay loop must be long enough to match $\tau_{\text{int}}$, a free-space implementation of the unitary gate may be preferable to the on-chip alternative.